tyler-johnson/autorelease/packages/autorelease-task-verify-branch/README.md

 ### Notes

 This task is quite basic and will compare branch names literally, no wildcard or regexp based matching.
+However, if you use the JavaScript API, you can pass `RegExp` or `function` for branch names.

 This task will throw an error if the branch name doesn't match.